Winter scene

 Rev Barbara Evans-Routley

-It is delightful to be returning to the South East, having spent part of my childhood in Folkestone, where my parents still live.
-I felt called to become a minister when I was 16 and so my Local Preachers training began in Kent.
-Since then, in following that sense of call, I have worked and studied, first as a Lay Worker and then as a Minister around the country, including in Warwickshire, Cambridgeshire, East Yorkshire, Hertfordshire, the West Midlands and now in East Sussex.
+2025 sees me marking my 20th year in ministry.
+I felt called to become a minister when I was 16 and so I started my Local Preacher's training in Kent, where I spent my school years.
+Since then, in following that sense of calling, I have worked and studied, first as a Lay Worker and then as a Minister around the country, including in Warwickshire, Cambridgeshire, East Yorkshire, Hertfordshire, the West Midlands and now in East Sussex.

 Stuart Dew - Co-Leader URC